Pssst…Magic bullet healing and exercise alone is not going to make a sustainable or recognizable difference…you might even cause more damage

 I feel it is my responsibility as someone who has been there and done that, to let you know the truth, the consequences, and the risks associated with any type of new practice or technique that people may be flocking to.

-Proceed with caution, at the end of the day we are talking about your life, your health, and your vitality.
-It’s important to me that you are informed and educated.
+Proceed with caution, at the end of the day we’re talking about your life, your health, and your vitality.
+It’s important to me that you’re informed, educated and that you listen to the messages of your body.